zerotier/ZeroTierOne/node/README.md

  - Keep it minimal, especially in terms of code footprint and memory use.
  - There should be no OS-dependent code here unless absolutely necessary (e.g. getSecureRandom).
  - If it's not part of the core virtual Ethernet switch it does not belong here.
- - No C++11 or C++14 since older and embedded compilers don't support it yet and this should be maximally portable.
  - Minimize the use of complex C++ features since at some point we might end up "minus-minus'ing" this code if doing so proves necessary to port to tiny embedded systems.